1coderookie/KobraGoNeoInsights/docs/index.md

 ??? question "Want to contribute?"

-    If you'd like to contribute - please let me know, I'd highly appreciate it. <br> You don't necessarily need a GitHub account for it - just send me an email to  <br> `3dneo (at) quantentunnel.de` </br> and we'll figure something out. :winking_face:
+    If you'd like to contribute - please let me know, I'd highly appreciate it. <br> You don't necessarily need a GitHub account for it - just send me an email to  <br> `3dneo (at) quantentunnel.de` </br> and we'll figure something out.

-Happy printing!
+*Happy printing!*

 !!! warning "Disclaimer"